 Every new system is shipped from the factory with nontoxic, food-grade propylene glycol.
 Propylene glycol, Spectra Chemicals, or anything other than seawater or freshwater must be purged from the system with the pressure relief valve open at least 1/2 turn.
 You can purge your system with seawater or freshwater via the Spectra's freshwater flush function.
-The system must be purged for a minimum of 60 minutes, or until at least 40 gallons (151.42 liters) of water have moved through the system.
+The system must be purged for a minimum of 60 minutes, or until at least 40 gallons of water have moved through the system.

-CAUTION: Damage will occur if the purge process is not properly followed and the membrane is pressurized with chemicals in it.
-Check that no hoses are kinked or restricting flow.
+Warning!
+Damage will occur if the purge process is not properly followed and the membrane is pressurized with chemicals in it.